COVID-19 vaccination recommendations for children

 COVID-19 vaccination safety and effectiveness for children

-Global clinical trials of COVID-19 vaccines have included children aged 5-11 years.
-To date, there have been no concerns about the effectiveness or safety of the vaccines for this age group.
+Global clinical trials of the Pfizer vaccine have included children aged 5-11 years.
+To date, there have been no concerns about the effectiveness or safety of the vaccine for this age group.

 COVID-19 vaccination side effects